Using Variables In Ansible

 - As the variable is the first item in the value, its name must be placed between double curly brackets as well as double quotes.

-Variable equirements:
+Variable requirements:

 • Must start with a letter. • Case sensitive. • Can contain only letters, numbers, and underscores.